Wimbledon, London: Governance and representation

 At the time the Domesday Book was compiled (around 1086), Wimbledon was part of the manor of Mortlake.
 From 1328 to 1536, a manor of Wimbledon was recorded as belonging to the Archbishop of Canterbury.

 The manor of Wimbledon changed hands many times during its history.
-Wimbledon was an Ancient Parish from the medieval period, later being re-organised as the Wimbledon within the county of Surrey.
+Wimbledon was an Ancient Parish from the medieval period, later being re-organised as the Municipal Borough of Wimbledon within the county of Surrey.

 In 1965, the London Government Act 1963 abolished the Municipal Borough of Wimbledon, Merton and Morden Urban District and the Municipal Borough of Mitcham, creating instead the London Borough of Merton.
 Initially, the new administrative centre was at Wimbledon Town Hall, but it moved to the 14-storey Crown House in Morden in the early 1990s.

-It is now in the Parliamentary constituency of Wimbledon, and since 2005 has been represented by the Conservative MP Stephen Hammond.
+It is now the Parliamentary constituency of Wimbledon, and since 2024 has been represented by Paul Kohler, a Liberal Democrat MP.

-Since 2005, the north and west of the borough have been represented in Westminster by Stephen Hammond, a Conservative MP.
-The east and south of the Borough are represented by Siobhain McDonagh, a Labour MP.

 Economy

 In 2012 the businesses in Wimbledon voted to introduce a Business Improvement District.
 "Love Wimbledon" was formed in April 2012, funded and managed by the business community to promote and enhance the town centre.
-Those who work within Wimbeldon can apply for a 'Privilege Card' which provides discounts and benefits within the town centre.
+Those who work within Wimbledon can apply for a 'Privilege Card' which provides discounts and benefits within the town centre.

 The UK's leading car-sharing company Zipcar has its UK headquarters in Wimbledon.
-Other notable organisations with head offices in Wimbledon include CIPD, Ipsotek, United Response, the Communication Workers Union (United Kingdom) and Lidl's UK headquarters.
+Other notable organisations with head offices in Wimbledon include CIPD, Ipsotek, United Response, the Communication Workers Union (United Kingdom) and, until 2022, Lidl.